A ground chicken burger that’s mixed with green olives and topped with melty swiss? Heck yes.

 The green olives add briny moisture to the ground chicken burger mix, and the melty cheese holds it together, and the black pepper mayo on top is just the kick you need to kill it at making easy dinner on the grill on a weeknight.

-The thing with ground chicken burgers is that they often come out a little dry.
+The thing with a ground chicken burger is that they often come out a little dry.
 There’s not nearly enough fat in the mix to keep things nice and moist, the way a great burger should be.

 So adding chopped green olives to the mix is a slightly different, totally tasty way to change things up and at the same time make that burger patty the best it can be.